 This is another minority interest sector that would benefit from a wider sample.
 A new generation of cloud-based planning systems has emerged in the past four years.
 Small groupings have emerged to put the case for Spotlight Reporting, Float and Futrli in this category, but we have heard very little about more established players such as Crystal Reports, SAP Business Objects and Microsoft ProClarity - all of which are currently outnumbered by Excel users.

 At the moment, users of specialist analysis and reporting tools represent less than 5% of our sample.
 Does that reflect the reality in your business?
 Are finance managers still too tied down in day-to-day matters to dig more deeply into their numbers - or do spreadsheets still dominate this activity?
+For a more detailed comparison of the leading analytic applications for accountants and individual product assessments, visit AccountingWEB’s forecasting, planning and analysis software reviews page.

 About Accounting WEB